-During Spring Break and the surrounding weeks each class member will conduct a short project-a survey of families members, friends, and neighbors about attitudes toward the destruction and preservation of antiquities in North America and other regions of the world.
+During the semester, each class member will conduct a short project-a survey of families members, friends, and neighbors about attitudes toward the destruction and preservation of antiquities in North America and other regions of the world.
 This hands-on project will entail consistent, detailed conversations with no less than 10 people to discern contemporary ideas about the importance of antiquities to our lives today and in the future.
-You will use your results to write a short report of 3-4 pages (double-spaced typed) to summarize the high point of your findings and to comment on their significance.
-This exercise will count for 15% of the final grade.
-It will be submitted on Thursday, March 20.
+You will use your results to write a short report of 4-6 pages (double-spaced typed) to summarize the high points of your findings and to comment on their significance.
+This exercise will count for 20% of the final grade.
+Rubrics will be available September 13, and the report will be submitted on Thursday, November 9.